S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/templates/outcome-and-criteria.png)

-**Be expicit about the expected results of agreements, actions, projects and strategies.**
+**Be explicit about the expected results of agreements, actions, projects and strategies.**

 Agree on and record a concise description of the intended outcome.